avery-gfs/classes25/shared/grading.md

   Please limit conversations to library-level volume when working and collaborating on classwork.

-- Silence during lecture and presentations
+- Attention during lecture and presentations

   It's difficult to present to an audience when you can hear other people talking, so please refrain from conversations while I'm lecturing.
 Definitely do not talk when your classmates are presenting to the class.
+Put computers away during lectures and presentations.

 - Ask questions, ask for help